Stories

 Roush Mustangs?!
 What?

 He took me to the front lot.
 There they were, eight Roush Mustangs in every color, with racing stripes and Roush banners.
-I hadn't read anything about Roush modifying the car, but what they had done was make the car look more like a 1970 Mustang.
+I hadn't read anything about Roush modifying the car, but they made it look more like a 1970 Mustang.
 They added a front dam, side molding, and a rear fascia with a spoiler.
-Roush put carbon fiber on the dash and installed Roush pedals, Roush gauge cluster, Roush floor mats, and Roush leather seats.
+Roush put carbon fiber on the dash and installed Roush pedals, gauges, floor mats, and leather seats.
 These cars were what Roush was calling their Roush Sport, normally aspirated, with only body improvements.
 They wouldn't supercharge theirs until 2006.

-I was in love!
-One car that stood out above the rest was a Mineral Gray car with no racing stripes.
+One car stood out.
+It was a Mineral Gray car with no racing stripes.
 I sat in it, cranked it up, and called Kady and told her to come to Bessemer.
 She showed up about 30 minutes later with Sylvia and SS.
 When she saw the car, or maybe it was the look on my face, she told me to buy it if I wanted it.

 GREAT WIFE!